 Article III—Handicap Parking

 Handicap parking on Indiana State University property requires an ISU handicap permit.
-A state issued handicap plate or permit is acceptable if it is registered in the driver’s name and displayed with a valid ISU staff or student permit.
 The ISU handicap permit can be requested by the disabled person with medical documentation.
 This documentation must include an expiration date so it is possible to determine the length of time the permit will be needed.
 Short-term handicap parking permits are also available with medical documentation.
 If you do not have current documentation on file, please contact the Parking Services office at 812-237-8888.
 Under Indiana Code 5-16-9-5(b), any person who knowingly parks in a parking space reserved for a person with a physical disability while displaying a placard to which neither the person nor the person’s passenger is entitled commits a Class C infraction.

 Handicap spaces, fire and service vehicle zones, and unloading/loading zones (indicated by signs) will be strictly enforced at all times.
 Students with disabilities can learn about and arrange for auxiliary aids and services to meet their individual needs by contacting the Student Academic Services Center at 237-2300 in Gillum Hall.
 While ISU honors all valid handicap permits, staff and students are required to purchase a permit to park in the lots between 7:00 a.m.-5:00 p.m.